Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 How to Talk to Your Teens About the Top 5 Teen Driving Dangers

 If you’re a parent, guardian or adult family member of a teenage driver, then you know that helping them stay safe on the road is a top priority.
 After you’ve invested in driver’s ed classes, spent hours behind the wheel coaching their driving skills and prepped a safety kit for their vehicle, you might be wondering what else you can do to help keep them safe behind the wheel.

 The good news is there’s a free, easy technique you can use to help boost their safety: Talk to them!

-Just spending a few minutes every week talking about the biggest teenage driving dangers — and how your teen can avoid them — can make a big difference.
-In fact, while motor vehicle crashes are the number 1 cause of death for US teens, it’s estimated that nearly one-third of fatal accidents involving young drivers are due to preventable factors such as speeding.
+Just spending a few minutes every week talking about the biggest teenage driving dangers — and how your teen can practice defensive driving — can make a big difference.
+In fact, while motor vehicle crashes are the number one cause of death for US teens, it’s estimated that nearly one-third of fatal accidents involving young drivers are due to preventable factors such as speeding.
 By making sure your teen is aware of those factors, and committed to eliminating them from their own driving, you can significantly reduce their risk of accidents on the road.

 The best time to start the conversation is before your teen starts driving — but it’s never too late.
 Even if your teen has been behind the wheel for a few years now, it’s still a good idea to talk about safe-driving skills.

 Wondering how to get the conversation started?
 Here are a few ideas: